H3rmt/AudioVisualiser/README.md

 # AudioVisualiser

+This is curently being rewirtten in the main branch to work on the nano RP2040

 ### Program to control multiple LED-Strips with an Arduino nano (every) using a microphone as input

 **micInput:** Reads microphone and outputs the smoothed current and average Volume level